TUM-Dev/gocast/docs/content/docs/usage/02-self-streaming.md

 ### OBS

+- ⚠️ important ⚠️ self streaming can be unreliable and we cannot guarantee proper recording of your lecture just yet.
+In some cases, recordings might be corrupted.
+Please save a local copy just in case using the streaming software of your choice.
 - Download and install OBS from [here](https://obsproject.com/).
 - Open OBS and click on `Settings` in the bottom right corner.
 - Click on `Stream` in the left sidebar.